kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 ```

-#### Accessing accounts
+#### Accessing Accounts

-The list of Kin accounts of a KinClient are available via its attribute `accounts`.
+The list of Kin accounts of a KinClient is available via its attribute `accounts`.

 ```swift
 var accounts: KinAccounts